 Train accidents can be devastating for anyone involved.
 Whether you’re riding the local light rail or a high-speed Amtrak train, the impact of a collision can cause catastrophic injuries and death.
-At Lavent Law, our personal injury lawyers are prepared to help you recover compensation for any injuries you or your loved ones sustain in an accident.
+At Lavent Law, P.A., our personal injury lawyers are prepared to help you recover compensation for any injuries you or your loved ones sustain in an accident.

 We’ll fight to help you recover compensation for:

 - Eye injury